Intro

 If you are not able to get on a phone plan with a parent or guardian, here are some low-cost solutions and where to find them.

-• Walmart: Local Walmart stores have Electronics Departments where you can go and buy what are commonly known as prepaid phones, meaning you buy time as you need it, instead of every month.
-Some phones are as low as a $35-$40 and you own the phone, and then can buy time/service for around $15-$30 as needed.
-This is done in-person at the store.
-Here are some locations.
+- Walmart: Local Walmart stores have Electronics Departments where you can buy prepaid phones, meaning you buy time as you need it instead of every month.
+Some phones may be available at low upfront prices, and service cards can usually be purchased as needed.
+Check with nearby stores for current options.